brown-ccv/ccv-website-hugo/content/english/news/posts/how-to-post/index.md

 ## Images

-If you post contains images or other resources, create a Page Bundle:
+If your post contains images or other resources, create a Page Bundle:

 {{< file-tree >}}
 {{< dir name="posts" open="true" >}}